Volunteer Deputy Registrar Information

 How to become a Volunteer Deputy Registrar

-- Complete the Request for Appointment as a Volunteer Deputy Registrar, once completed please bring with you ready to turn in to the Voter Registrar.
+- Complete the Request for Appointment as a Volunteer Deputy Registrar (PDF), once completed please bring it with you ready to turn in to the El Paso County Voter Registrar.

 I want to request a private class for my organization?

-The El Paso County Elections Department will continue to deputize walk-in’s in our office located at 500 E. San Antonio Avenue, Suite #314, El Paso, Texas 79901 every Monday through Friday from 8:00 a.m. to 4:00 p.m., excluding holidays and election cycle.
-Groups of a minimum of 30 participants requesting a private class must contact Melissa Rosales two weeks in advance at (915) 546-2154 or at firstname.lastname@example.org.
+The El Paso County Elections Department will continue to deputize walk-in’s in our office located at 500 E. San Antonio Ave., Suite #314, El Paso, Texas 79901 every Monday through Friday from 8:00 a.m. to 4:00 p.m., excluding holidays and election cycle.
+Groups of a minimum of 10 attendees requesting a private training must contact the Elections Department two weeks in advance at (915) 546-2154 or at email@example.com.

 Texas Volunteer Deputy Registrar Guide